 Diet and Feeding

-These are granivorous birds that eat primarily grain and seeds, including weed seeds.
+These are granivorous birds that eat primarily grain and seeds, including weed seeds such as dandelions.
 They will also eat a variety of insects for protein, especially during the summer breeding season and when juvenile birds need more protein for proper growth and maturation.
 While foraging, California quail scratch 2-3 times first with one foot then the other before pecking at the ground for whatever seeds or insects they have uncovered.

 California quail are polygamous birds that produce one brood of 12-15 eggs each year.
 The typical nest is a shallow scrape on the ground, just 1-2 inches deep and lined with grasses.
 Nests are often placed near vegetation or rocks for camouflage and protection, but will occasionally be placed up to 10 feet high in brush or low trees.